Charles Pahud de Mortanges: Later life

 Besides the Olympics, between 1924 and 1936 de Mortanges took part in various international competitions and acted as a riding instructor with the Dutch cavalry.
 In 1938 he severely injured his right wrist in a riding accident, which halted his military and riding career.
 In 1942 he became a German prisoner of war.
-He escaped in Summer 1943 during a train transfer, and, after traveling through the occupied Belgium and France to Gibraltar, in February 1944 was flown to England.
+He escaped in Summer 1943 during a train transfer, and, after traveling through the occupied Belgium and France and through Spain and Portugal to Gibraltar, in February 1944 was flown to England.
 The same year, upon advice of his admirer Prince Bernhard, de Mortanges became a leading officer of the Royal Netherlands Motorized Infantry Brigade and later participated in the Normandy landings and liberation of the Netherlands.

 After the war de Mortanges returned to sport events.
 On 6 July 1946 he became president of the Dutch Olympic Committee, and remained in this position until 7 April 1961, with a break between 1951 and 1958 when he acted as a vice-president.
 He was also a member of the International Olympic Committee between 4 September 1946 and 7 October 1964.
 In parallel, upon recommendation of Prince Bernhard, he acted as Inspector General of the Royal Army (1946–1953).
-In 1953 after promotion to brigadier general he became vice-head and then head of the Royal Military House, where he was responsible for the organization of ceremonies involving the Dutch Royal Family until his retirement in December 1961.
+In 1953 after promotion to brigadier general he became vice-head and then head of the Royal Military House, where he was responsible for the organization of ceremonies involving the Dutch royal family until his retirement in December 1961.

 During his late years de Mortanges suffered from rheumatism and became eventually confined to a wheelchair.
 He died in 1971 at the Leiden University Hospital.